hturnbull93/react-calculator/README.md

 - Set state display value to the result converted to a string.

 Wrote a test that callOperator performs subtraction.
 Red.

+- Added a switch based on the selected operator to either add or subtract.
+- The default case returns from the function to prevent breaking other tests.

+Wrote a test that callOperator performs multiplication.
+Red.

+- Added a switch case for "x" that multiplies.

+Green.